-Minimum lot sizes in the shoreland area shall be established to preserve the character and aesthetics of Waupaca County, as well as to promote the health, safety and welfare of the residents of Waupaca County, and to foster the purpose and intent of this ordinance as set forth in Section 1.3 herein.
+Minimum lot sizes in the shoreland area shall be have been established to preserve the character and aesthetics of Waupaca County, as well as afford protection against danger to promote the health, safety and welfare, and protection against pollution of the adjacent body of water. of the residents of Waupaca County, and to fester the purpose and intent of this ordinance as set forth in Section 1.3 herein.
 In calculating the minimum area or width of a lot, the beds of navigable waters shall not be included.